Chaikungza/SQL-Project/Case Study - Danny's Diner.md

 <ins>Explain the code<ins>

-1.Use "count" for calculate quantity total times to buy by each customer.
+- Use "count" for calculate quantity total times to buy by each customer.

-2.Group data by product name and sort by times of buy.
+- Group data by product name and sort by times of buy.

 <ins>Answer the question<ins>
 | customer_id | product_name | qty_pur |